 - A wiring diagram is located on the inside cover of the electrical box of the unit.
 The installer should become familiar with the wiring diagram before making any electrical connections to the unit. - An electrical disconnect must be located within sight of and readily accessible to the unit.
-This switch shall be capable of electrically de-energizing the unit. - Line voltage to the unit should be supplied from a dedicated branch circuit containing the correct fuse or circuit breaker for the unit.
+This switch shall be capable of electrically de-energizing the unit.

+- Line voltage to the unit should be supplied from a dedicated branch circuit containing the correct fuse or circuit breaker for the unit.
 Incoming field wiring and minimum size of electrical conductors and circuit protection must be in compliance with information listed on the unit data label.
 Any other wiring methods must be acceptable to authority having jurisdiction. - Provide power supply for the unit in accordance with the unit wiring diagram, and the unit rating plate.
 Connect the line-voltage leads to the terminals on the contactor inside the control compartment.
-Extend leads through power wiring hole.
-Connect L1 & L2 directly to the contactor.
-See Figure 5 (page 6) for power entry locations. - The unit requires both power and control circuit electrical connections.
-Refer to the wiring diagram for identification and location of unit field wiring interfaces.
-Make all electrical connections in accordance with all applicable codes and ordinances.
-Figure 12, Figure 13, or Figure 14. - Overcurrent protection must be provided at the branch circuit distribution panel and sized as shown on the unit rating label and according to applicable local codes.
-See the unit rating plate for minimum circuit ampacity and maximum overcurrent protection limits. - 208/230 Volt units are shipped from the factory wired for 230 volt operation.
-For 208V operation, remove the lead from the transformer terminal marked 240V and connect it to the terminal marked 208V.
+Extend leads through power wiring hole (Figure 6).
+Connect L1 & L2 directly to the contactor. - The unit requires both power and control circuit electrical connections.
+Refer to the wiring diagram / schematic for identification and location of unit field wiring interfaces (Figures 12 & 13, pages 16 & 17).
+Make all electrical connections in accordance with all applicable codes and ordinances. - Overcurrent protection must be provided at the branch circuit distribution panel and sized as shown on the unit rating label and according to applicable local codes.
+See the unit rating plate for minimum circuit ampacity and maximum overcurrent protection limits. - Use only copper wire for the line voltage power supply to this unit as listed in Table 1.
+Use proper code agency listed conduit and a conduit connector for connecting the supply wires to the unit.
+Use of rain tight conduit is recommended. - 208/230 Volt units are shipped from the factory wired for 230 volt operation.
+For 208V operation, remove the lead from the transformer terminal marked 240V and connect it to the terminal marked 208V. - Optional equipment requiring connection to the power or control circuits must be wired in strict accordance of the NEC (ANSI/NFPA 70), applicable local codes, and the instructions provided with the equipment.

-Figure 5.
-Power Entry Locations
+Figure 6.
+Power Entry